 Six weekly sessions, each session is approximately 1 1/2 hours long.
 Between April and August courses are held on a Thursday evening at Ards Rugby Club, Lansdowne Road, Newtownards.
 From September to March we move indoors and courses are held on a Friday evening in Ards Blair Mayne Wellbeing and Leisure Complex, Newtownards.

 Do I need my own equipment?

 No. All equipment is provided by Lough Cuan Bowmen.

 What is covered in the course?

 Once the course is completed, all beginners will -

-If you wish to join the course please get in touch via the Contact Us link at the bottom of this page to find out when the next course is taking place.
+If you are interested in joining one of our beginners courses please get in touch via the Contact Us link at the bottom of this page to find out when the next course is taking place.

 To see more of what we get up to check out our Youtube channel, Instagram and Twitter feed - click on the links below.

 Come along and meet us.
 We meet at Ards Rugby Football Club from May to August on Thursday evenings, 7.30-9.30pm, and in the Ards Blair Mayne Wellbeing and Leisure Complex on Friday evenings, 7.30-9.30pm, from September to April.

 Newtownards, County Down, BT23 4LQ,